April The Giraffe Labor Updates: Got Milk? Watch Animal Adventure Park Cam Live

 — All Trends IT (@All_Trends_IT) March 14, 2017

 The March 14 morning update did state that some changes in April’s condition warranted an examination between 4 and 4:30 a.m.
 ET.
-She was not in active labor and the activity subsided.
+She was not in active labor, and the activity subsided.

 People were excited when on the evening update for March 13 it was announced that active labor was close.
 April displayed all the signs, but if there’s anything to be said it’s that April can fake active labor better than any giraffe in history.
 April even assumed a birthing position causing everyone to believe this was it.
 It wasn’t.
 She may have fooled the viewers, but the AAP staff and owner Jordan Patch are on to her.
 They aren’t calling active labor until they see hooves sticking out.

-On March 13, 2017, the Animal Adventure Park issued a special update as it appeared April may have been entering active labor.
-The changes were so noticeable that viewers were certain she would have the calf duing Storm Stela.
+On March 13, 2017, the Animal Adventure Park issued a special update as it appeared April might have been entering active labor.
+The changes were so noticeable that viewers were certain she would have the calf during Storm Stela.
 It was another false alarm; however, the changes are real.
 April has all the symptoms needed to get active labor going.
 Once milk comes in and her belly drops, we can expect active labor to begin.

 The March 13 morning update included a photo of April on her first day at the park.
 You may see a photo of Oliver’s first day in the March 21 update.

 The March 12 morning update includes a photo of April’s udders.
-If you compare this photo with the one included in the March 18 evening update you’ll see that April is getting ready for plenty of milk to fill and feed her newborn calf.
+If you compare this photo with the one included in the March 18 evening update, you’ll see that April is getting ready for plenty of milk to fill and feed her newborn calf.

 Are you watching the live giraffe cam?
-Has April inspired you to learn more about giraffes, their conservation, behavior and characteristics?
+Has April inspired you to learn more about giraffes, their conservation, behavior, and characteristics?
 Are you a fan of the live giraffe cam and do you have plans to visit the Animal Adventure Park?

 [Featured Image by ChrisVanLennepPhoto/Shutterstock]